morpheuslord/passinfo.cmd/README.md

- it gives u an complete audit of some software and hardware audit. it shows ur net speed also. i am even adding the stuff i used to convert it i can be used in any windows s until 10. passinfo-v.13 even converts the chosen option into a txt file enjoy and have fun.
+ it gives u an complete audit of some software and hardware audit. it shows ur net speed also. i am even adding the stuff i used to convert it i can be used in any windows s until 10. passinfo-v.13 even converts the chosen option into a txt file and add ur own password enjoy and have fun.
  **********************************************************************************************************************
  **********************************************************************************************************************